 There are human foods that are completely safe for dogs and also foods that are dangerous and even potentially fatal.
 Many pet owners learn about toxic foods only after their dog has ingested something and started having abnormal symptoms.

-Dogs are naturally curious and have an amazing sense of smell.
-This combination often leads to them to get into purses, get food off counters, steal food from grills, get into trash cans, and sneak food from plates.
+Since dogs are naturally curious and have an amazing sense of smell, this combination often leads to them getting into purses, getting food off of counters, getting into trash cans, stealing food from grills, and sneaking food from plates.
 Other times, well-intentioned pet owners offer tables scraps or human foods without understanding that they are toxic.

 Below, we will review what can’t dogs eat as well as list what is safe.
 It is important to have healthy alternatives once you know what is not safe.